svrooij/smartmeter2mqtt/README.md

 - [x] Http json endpoint to get the latest reading
 - [ ] MQTT

 Supporting other services like some website where you can monitor historic data is also possible.
-[Building your own output][#support-for-output-x] is explained a bit lower on this page.
+[Building your own output](#support-for-output-x) is explained a bit lower on this page.

 ## Getting started